 Sleeplessness increases insulin resistance

 Why does lack of sleep cause people to gain weight and develop blood sugar problems?
-Interesting research published last month has shed some light on the connection.
+Interesting research published recently has shed some light on the connection.

 It turns out that not getting enough sleep raises the amount of free fatty acids (FFAs) in the body.
 FFAs are fats that have been broken down, taken out of your fat cells, bound to protein, and then transported through the bloodstream.